10 Value Stocks To Invest In Now

 1. Rent-A-Center Inc. (RCII)

 Rent-A-Center leases furniture, appliances and electronics to consumers across a network of over 2,000 stores and offers pay later and rent-to-own options.
 The retailer’s recent acquisition of Acima Holdings, which provides rent-to-own financing at over 15,000 retail stores, should enable Rent-A-Center to expand its partner base.
-In its first-quarter 2022 earnings report, Rent-A-Center attributed the acquisition to a 31% year-over-year increase in revenue.
+In its third-quarter 2022 earnings report, Rent-A-Center acknowledged the challenges posed by inflation and other conditions beyond its control but said it is “taking action to support the company’s near-term performance” and expects to be ready to move forward with its strategic agenda when the economic environment normalizes.

-Analysts reported by Yahoo Finance rate the stock a 1.6 on a scale of 1 (strong buy) to 5 (sell).
-The average price target is $46.75 in a range of $27 to $72, which is unchanged since last month and suggests the $20.52 price as of June 20 represents an opportunity to buy a dip.
+Analysts reported by Yahoo Finance rate the stock a 1.9 on a scale of 1 being a strong buy to 5 which is a sell.
+The average price target is $34.75 in a range of $22 to $72, which is upgraded since last month and suggests the $21.38 price as of Nov.
+21 still represents an opportunity to buy a dip.

 2. M&T Bank Corp.
 (MTB)

-MTB is up 5.70% so far this year and 13.
-54% over the past year — performance that compares favorably to the Dow Jones U.S. Banks Index, which is down over 24% for the year.
-M&T’s price-earnings ratio is 12.40 and the stock pays a 2.96% dividend yield.
+MTB is up 10.38% so far this year and 7.72% over the past year — a performance that compares favorably to the Dow Jones U.S. Banks Index, which is down 21% for the past year.
+M&T’s price-earnings ratio is 16.29, and the stock pays a 2.81% dividend yield.

 3. Qualcomm Inc. (QCOM)